diksiais/chemist-AI-2.0/README.md

 # 🔬 AI Research Agent for Chemists

-The **AI Research Agent** is a Streamlit-powered application designed to assist chemists and researchers with idea generation, literature review, and early-stage research planning.
-Leveraging Google’s **Gemini Large Language Model**, it streamlines brainstorming, property prediction, literature summarization, and research proposal generation.
-It also integrates with external chemical databases for structural lookups and includes research history and export tools.
+The **AI Research Agent** is a **Streamlit-powered** application designed to assist chemists and researchers with research idea generation and preliminary literature review.
+Powered by **Google's Gemini Large Language Model**, it helps users:

+- Brainstorm novel research ideas
+- Summarize existing literature
+- Predict chemical properties
+- Outline experimental approaches
+- Generate comprehensive research proposals

+It also supports external chemical database integration, document export, and PDF upload for enhanced contextual understanding.

 ---

+## ✨ Features

+- **🧠 AI-Powered Idea Generation**
+  Generate innovative research ideas based on your topic, goals, existing data, and uploaded papers.

+- **🔁 Iterative Idea Refinement**
+  Refine AI-generated ideas with your feedback for more targeted suggestions.

+- **📚 Literature Summary Generation**
+  Summarize key research, methodologies, and gaps based on your inputs and uploaded PDFs.

+- **🧪 Property Prediction & Experimental Approach**
+  Get suggested chemical properties or conceptual experimental strategies.

+- **🧬 Chemical Structure Lookup**
+  Lookup structures using chemical names or CAS numbers, with links to external databases.

+- **❓ AI-Driven Follow-up Questions**
+  Ask the AI specific questions related to literature or property predictions.

+- **🔍 AI-Suggested Search Queries**
+  Get AI-generated search keywords and links for PubMed, Scopus, and Google Scholar.

+- **📝 Proposal Compilation**
+  Automatically compile all outputs into a preliminary research proposal (DOCX).

+- **🕘 Search History Management**
+  Save, reload, and manage past research sessions.

+- **⬇️ Document & Image Export**
+  Download DOCX summaries and PNG structure images.

+- **📄 PDF Upload for Context**
+  Upload research papers (PDF) to enhance idea generation and literature analysis.

+---

-## 🚀 How It Works
+## 🚀 How It Works (High-Level Workflow)

-### High-Level Workflow

-1. **Input Research Details**
+1. **Input Research Details & Upload Papers**
    Provide your research topic, goal, and any existing data.
+Upload optional PDFs.

 2. **Generate & Review Ideas**
-   The AI generates multiple novel research ideas.
-You can approve, reject, or refine ideas based on feedback.
+   The AI suggests several research ideas based on your inputs and PDFs.
+Approve, refine, or skip.

 3. **Literature Summary**
-   For the approved idea, the AI generates a preliminary literature overview.
-Ask follow-up questions or get search queries.
+   Get a concise literature overview with references and gaps.
+Follow up with questions or get search suggestions.

-4. **Property Prediction / Experimental Approach**
+4. **Property Prediction / Experimental Design**
-   The AI suggests chemical properties or experimental outlines.
-You can also perform structure lookups here.
+   AI suggests chemical properties or experimental paths.
+You can also lookup structures and ask follow-up questions.

 5. **Final Compilation**
-   All content is compiled into a ready-to-download research proposal overview.
+   Download a full research proposal based on all generated content.

 ---